 4. Find out if your 401(k) plan charges maintenance fees

 Some plans, particularly small business plans, charge annual management fees.
 If your current 401(k) is charging you a flat fee for administration, you may want to consider alternative options that don’t have this added expense.

-You could decide to roll the money to your new company’s plan or to roll the money into an IRA.
+You could also decide to roll the money to your new company’s plan or to roll the money into an IRA.
 It’s a good idea to evaluate a variety of factors and consult a specialist before acting.

 Fees will be published on your 401(k) statements and in plan documents.
 Or, consult with your benefits department to help you locate the information.

 5. Determine if you have received the entire match you are owed.

 If employers match contributions, they usually deposit their portion right away.
 However, sometimes your contribution rate exceeds the limit they can match per paycheck.
 This may happen if you frontload your account at the beginning of the year, or increase your match to catch up towards the end.
 On an annual basis, you employer will reconcile the difference with a “true up” contribution.
 Find out whether your employer’s total match has been deposited, or if you need to wait.